Live Dealer Roulette: The Ultimate Human Experience

 |---|---|---|

-| Fairness | Physical wheel — visually verifiable | Algorithm-based — audited by third parties |
+| Fairness | Physical wheel, visually verifiable | Algorithm-based, audited by third parties |

-| Speed | 60–80 spins per hour | 200+ spins per hour |
+| Speed | 60 to 80 spins per hour | 200+ spins per hour |

 | Social element | Chat with dealer and players | None |

-| Minimum bets | €0.50–€5 typical | €0.10–€1 typical |
+| Minimum bets | €0.50 to €5 typical | €0.10 to €1 typical |

 | Availability | 24/7 at most casinos | Always available |

-| Free play | Rarely available | Most offer free/demo mode |
+| Free play | Rarely available | Most offer demo mode |

 | House edge | Same as variant rules | Same as variant rules |